camunda/camunda-docs-static/optimize/content/technical-guide/installation/index.md

 By default, Optimize comes without any data available.
 To start using all the features of the system, you have to perform a data import from the Camunda BPM Platform.
 This process is triggered automatically on start.

-If you are interested in the details of the import, please refer to the dedicated section [Import Overview]({{< relref "technical-guide/import/import-overview.md" >}}).
+If you are interested in the details of the import, please refer to the dedicated [import overview section]({{< relref "technical-guide/import/import-overview.md" >}}).

 # Recommended additional configurations

 Tests have shown that the standard setup might cause problems in certain scenarios.
-Therefore, we recommend to conduct the following adjustments, in order to avoid those issues.
+Therefore, we recommend to conduct the following adjustments, to avoid those issues.

 ## Adjust engine heap size

 Sending huge process definition diagrams via Rest-API might cause the engine to crash, because of the limited heap size.
-Thus, it is recommended to increase the heap size of the engine to at least 1 gigabyte, e.g., by adding the following java comand line property when starting the engine:
+Thus, it is recommended to increase the heap size of the engine to at least 1 gigabyte, e.g., by adding the following java command line property when starting the engine:
 ```bash
 -Xmx1024m
 ```